Andy-1101/wsl-test-repo/README.md

 # wsl-test-repo
 This repo is used for testing wsl set up in my machine.
+Tested for vscode [laptop]
+Tested for IntelliJ [laptop]